-After months of mostly behind-the-scenes work, www.marybaldwin.edu is debuting a new look and functionality that will enhance visits to the virtual world of Mary Baldwin University.
+After months of mostly behind-the-scenes work, go.marybaldwin.edu is debuting a new look and functionality that will enhance visits to the virtual world of Mary Baldwin University.

-The new www.marybaldwin.edu is the seventh iteration of the college’s official website, first introduced in the mid 1990s.
+The new go.marybaldwin.edu is the seventh iteration of the college’s official website, first introduced in the mid 1990s.

 Officially launched on October 30, the site showcases a dramatically different home page; user-friendly navigation options accessible from every page; fresh design details; and updated content that highlights Mary Baldwin’s distinctive strengths.
 In keeping with an approach that has been successful in print, students, alumnae/i, and faculty are quoted and showcased throughout the site.